zrythm/zrythm/doc/user/glossary/intro.rst

     The content of regions can be edited in an editor (see :ref:`editors`).

+  SFZ
+    SFZ is a file format for sample-based virtual instruments.

+  SF2
+    SF2 is the successor of :term:`SFZ`.

   Stereo
     A two-channel audio signal (left and right) (see